scm-manager/scm-manager/docs/en/development/ui-dod.md

 title: DOD for UI development
 ---

-Use this as a kind of a checklist whenever you develop something in the UI of SCM-Manager 2.x., regardless whether you are developing core features or plugins.
+Use this as a kind of checklist whenever you develop something in the UI of SCM-Manager, regardless whether you are developing core features or plugins.

 |   | Don't forget to |
 |---|-----------------|